 It’s all very well loading your vehicle up with accessories, but it’s not so easy getting their value correctly assessed and insured.
-One company we found stands out from the crowd.
+Only two companies we found stand out from the crowd.

-Club 4x4's premium was only slightly higher than NRMA's, but with vastly better agreed value for accessories.
-The company's stated aim is to make sure that customers finish up after a claim with the equivalent level of vehicle and accessories they had before the accident or theft.
+The company’s stated aim is to make sure that customers finish up after a claim with the equivalent level of vehicle and accessories they had before the

 4WD owners need more